Table of Contents:

-We do our best to create the most effective learning environment.
+We do our best to create the most effective learning environment for our students.
 One way to accomplish this is through standards of appearance.
 We know that the way people dress and groom themselves affects the way they behave.
-Standards of appearance at the elementary level prevent distraction from learning and unwanted attention from other students.
+Standards of appearance prevent distraction from learning and unwanted attention from other students.

-Parents are responsible of assuring that their students are dressed and groomed for school.
+Parents are responsible of assuring that their children are dressed and groomed for school.
 Students who are in violation of this code will be sent to the office.
 Office personnel will either fix the problem and send the student back to class or contact parents.
 Students may return to class once they are in compliance with the appearance code.